raghvendra03/66-Days-of-Data/README.md

 ### Day 12
 * Went through some concepts of #Database Management systems with this great website I found out.
 * Learnt about DBMS Architecture and Data Modeling.

+### Day 13
+* Worked on some problems on #Hackerrank.
+Revised some concepts in Probability with this amazing website - Seeing Theory.

+### Day 14
+* Revised some concepts on Probability such as Random Value, Discrete and Continous Probabilities.
+Worked on some exercises from the book -Mathematics for Machine Learning.

+### Day 15
+*